-As expected, self-efficacy for art was higher in the intervention group at T2 and T3, and, as predicted by Bandura’s Social Cognitive Theory41, illustrates the confidence and mastery that can be developed through specific skills development.
-12,14,17that self-efficacy is specific to mastery of particularWe also examined general self-efficacy, because our qualitative data suggested that perceived achievements through art participation might improve confidence, and ability to cope with other challenges faced during the recovery process17.
-Findings suggest that it did not.
-However, general self-efficacy is a personal trait that individuals refer to when struggling with life events and is likely to have evolved from participants’ pre-stroke life experiences47.
-LCoping and adapting to stroke recovery during an acute period of major upheaval and illness adjustment in survivors’ lives probably requires a greater range of complex generic adaptation skills than a short course of art participation could provide.
-However, given that general self-efficacy and coping has emerged from several other qualitative art participation studies in groups in community rehabilitation settings as a key benefit 12,14 it is probably unwise to dismiss general self-efficacy altogether as an outcome.
-Those studies provided interventions of eight weeks and up to six months respectively.
-Their longer exposure to art makingwithin12,14 may have facilitated development of enhanced general self-efficacy over time.
-Selection of a measure of general self-efficacy that is more relevant to the skills required by survivors in the acute post-stroke period would therefore be appropriate.
+As expected, self-efficacy for art was higher in the intervention group at T2 and T3, and, as predicted by Bandura’s Social Cognitive Theory41, illustrates confidence and mastery through specific skills development.
+Self-efficacy that translated to broader life activities was a key benefit identified in several qualitative art participation studies 12,14,17.
+We found no indication, however, that general self-efficacy was influenced by art participation, suggesting, as predicted by Bandura, that self-efficacy is specific to mastery of particular activities.
+Longer exposure to art making within other qualitative studies12,14, may have promoted perceptions of enhanced general self-efficacy over time, that were not realised in the short timescale of this study.

 Limitations

-Wwithion dreA should include this evaluationdeterminemost.
-Furthermorereceived.
-Walso viewed participationit may have include s onlynot measure clarify
+We did not measure baseline levels of depression to examine if those with initial depression improved more.
+A future trial should include this evaluation, to determine participants most likely to benefit.
+Furthermore, the control group received an art portfolio because usual practice on those units was to have artwork available from previous CEI cohorts.
+We also viewed it as an inert intervention to maintain study participation.
+However, it may have confounded effects.
+A future trial should include usual intervention controls only.
+We did not measure group dynamics or identity, which may clarify intervention mechanisms of action.
+These should be included for a full-scale trial.

 Conclusion

 Delivering and testing an art intervention in stroke rehabilitation was feasible.
 Art participation may enhance positive affect, social participation and self-efficacy for art, however study adjustments are important for a full trial.
 These include a targeted test battery and change of primary outcome to affect, a preference study design and detailed screening to ensure participants are interested in art participation and complete the intervention.
 A cluster or stepped wedge design with site level randomisation would guarantee group sessions.
-Given the intervention may improve, it could be enhanced to specifically target improvement in mood, and should be the primary outcome for a future study.
+Given the intervention may improve positive affect, it could be enhanced to specifically target improvement in this domain, and should be the primary outcome for a future study.
 Whilst retaining the primary purpose of a creative experience with artists, elements of art therapy, particularly techniques known to be effective at improving mood and affect could be included.

 References